 Answer: (C) Melamine

-1) Bakelite: Used for making electrical switches, handles of various utensils.
+1) Bakelite: Used for making electrical switches, and handles of various utensils.

 2) Melamine: Used for making floor tiles, kitchenware and fabrics which can resist heat.

 Solution: Terylene is a popular form of polyester

 15. Select the correct option from the given statements.

 B. Polymers can be both natural and synthetic

 C. Polymer is a natural substance

 D. Polymer is a synthetic substance

 Answer: (B) Polymers can be both natural and synthetic

 Solution: Polymers can be synthetic as well as natural.
 Natural polymers: cellulose and cotton Synthetic polymers: Nylon